plone/training/theming/theme-package.rst

    </metadata>

-This will register all LESS files of the Barceloneta theme in Plone's resource registry, so that we can use theme in our custom LESS files.
+This will register all LESS files of the Barceloneta theme in Plone's resource registry, so that we can use them in our custom LESS files.

 Now let's add the two LESS files ``main.less`` and ``custom.less`` to our CSS
 folder: